sonlhcsuit/JS-Resources/Core Javascript Exercise.md

     }
 ```
 What would going on if we have 10 options?
-=> use Switch case
+- [ ] 10 if & else
+- [ ] New Approaches
 ### Calculate BMI of 1 human and print answer
-### Quadratic expression calculate
+### Quadratic expression Calculate
-delta > 0 :print "2 solutions"
-delta < 0 :print "no solution"
-delta = 0 :print "1 solution"
+Take a b c as arguments then solve Quadratic Expression, print delta's status & solution(s)
 ### Array
 Create an array
 ```javascript
 var Pokemon=new ["Bulbasaur","Ivysaur","Venusaur","Charmander","Charmeleon","Charizard","Squirtle","Wartortle","Blastoise","Caterpie","Metapod","Butterfree","Weedle","Kakuna","Beedrill","Pidgey","Pidgeotto","Pidgeot","Rattata"]
 ```
-1> print the pokemon which can fly and use fire
+- Print the pokemon which can fly and use fire
-2> remove the rat out of the array and add pikachu at last of array
+- Remove the rat out of the array and add pikachu at last of array
-3> Add 1 Meow 2 to the head of the array
+- Add 1 Meow 2 to the head of the array
 ### Object
 ![requirement](https://github.com/edtechkidsvn/c4ejs-student-book/blob/master/images/array/array_ex.png?raw=true)
 ### Create an program that help the boss manage her shop
-###
+### Object
 ```javascript
 var pokemon = {
     name: "Pikachu",